2027 수특 영어독해연습 6강 빈칸 넣기

 If a definition is too narrow, a counterexample is something ____ belongs in the concept but is excluded by the definition.

-However, if a definition is too broad, a counterexample ____ something that does not belong in the concept but is included in the definition.
+However, if a definition is too broad, a counterexample is something that does not belong in the concept but ____ included in the definition.

-Let's look ____ a few other cases.
+Let's ____ at a few other cases.

-____ counterexample would be a law school.
+A counterexample would be a ____ school.

 They are counterexamples proving that the definition does not include enough; it's too ____